Educating Homebuyers / First Time Homebuyers A Niche To Grow On Class Questions Only

 D. A lower credit score usually results in a larger loan amount

-4 of 10 Which type of mortgage approval requires pulling a credit report?
+4 Which type of mortgage approval requires pulling a credit report?

 C. Conditional Acceptance